nvrcght/retrieving_wiki_articles/README.md

 Building iPython notebook for retrieving articles from Wikipedia about famous people.

-Learning outcomes:
+####Outcome:

--Execute document retrieval code with the iPython notebook
+-Executing document retrieval code with the iPython notebook
--Load and transform real, text data
+-Loading and transforming real text data
--Compare results with word counts and TF-IDF
+-Comparing results with word counts and TF-IDF
--Set the distance function in the retrieval
+-Setting the distance function in the retrieval
--Build a document retrieval model using nearest neighbor search
+-Building a document retrieval model using nearest neighbor search